- Learn about the six core concepts behind Optimizely X Web Personalization

 If you're using Optimizely X to test on a checkout page, you might need to configure your site for PCI compliance.
 See this article for details.

 Pages are always-on.
 This allows you to constantly gather information about customer behavior on your site, using events and tags, regardless of whether a campaign is running.

 Events help you track key visitor behaviors on your site.
 They're the "verbs" of a campaign; they track the actions that people take on your site, such as clicks, pageviews, and form submissions.

 Examples: Add to Cart, Save to Wishlist, Share, Search, Click Promotion

 Once you create a page, you can track whether customers click a button or watch a certain video, for example.
 Use events to measure success in an A/B test or deliver behaviorally targeted experiences.
 Learn to set up events.

 When you add events to a campaign to measure success, it's called a metric.

 You can track three kinds of behaviors with events:

-Click Events capture user clicks on elements like buttons or offers.
+Click events capture user clicks on elements like buttons or offers.
 You create these on a page, and they inherit the URL targeting from that page.

-Pageviews are tracked automatically for each page that you set up.
+Pageview events are tracked automatically for each page that you set up.